mfgnerd/mfgnerd_dawn/memory-bank/progress.md

 *   **Decision:** Add `.template-index` prefix to `h1.header__heading { margin: 0; }` rule in `assets/base.css` to specifically target homepage logo alignment.
 *   **Decision:** Add CSS rules to `assets/base.css` to set hover color to accent for `.header__icons > *` and ensure SVG `fill` inherits `currentColor` for icon hover effect. *(Refined)*
 *   **Decision:** Refine CSS selectors for header icon hover effect in `assets/base.css` to specifically target `a.header__icon`, `details-modal > details > summary.header__icon`, and `button.header__icon--theme`.
+*   **Decision:** Implement theme styling for the initial cookie banner (`#shopify-pc__banner`) including background, text, and button colors, and adjust button layout.
+*   **Decision:** Implement theme styling for the "Manage cookie preferences" dialog (`#shopify-pc__prefs__dialog`) including background, text, and relevant element colors.
+Ensure a single background color (fill color) for the entire dialog.
+Style checkbox icons to be theme-aware with sufficient contrast in dark mode.
+Set option box borders to use theme border color in light mode and accent color in dark mode.
+Explicitly set H3 color in intro section to theme text color.

+## 6. Learnings & Insights

+*   Shopify's color scheme system requires careful handling when applying global theme changes.
+Overrides might need to target scheme-specific classes or use higher specificity.
+*   Directly styling `body` might not be sufficient due to section-specific styles.
+*   Inline scripts in `<head>` are necessary to prevent FOUC with client-side theme switching.
+*   CSS Grid and Flexbox interactions within the header require careful adjustment to achieve the desired layout.
+*   `replace_in_file` can be unreliable when multiple failures/reverts occur; `write_to_file` is a necessary fallback.
+*   Flex item display properties (`inline-block`) can conflict with parent flex container rules (`inline-flex`).
+*   Targeting SVGs directly for `fill` might not work if they use `fill="currentColor"`.
+Instead, set the `color` property of the parent element (e.g., the button).
+*   Homepage-specific elements (like `h1` for the logo) might require targeted CSS rules to override default browser styles or theme styles applied only on that page type.
+*   Active navigation link styles can be modified using the `.header__active-menu-item` class and CSS text-decoration properties.
+Need to ensure hover rules don't override the active style unintentionally, and avoid theme-specific overrides if the general rule suffices.
+*   Navigation link hover effects are controlled by the `.header__menu-item:hover` and `.header__menu-item:hover span` rules.
+*   Homepage-specific CSS might require prefixing selectors with `.template-index` for higher specificity.
+*   Styling icon hover effects often involves setting the `color` on the parent container (`<a>` or `<button>`) and ensuring the SVG uses `fill="currentColor"`.
+*   Styling custom checkbox icons requires hiding the default input and explicitly styling the icon element (like an SVG) based on the checked state and theme for consistent appearance and contrast.
+*   Conflicting CSS rules from the base theme can override custom styles, requiring more specific selectors or `!important` (used as a last resort).
+*   Carefully review user feedback and provided images to understand the exact desired appearance and identify any unintended layout or styling changes introduced by CSS modifications.